Effective: Anticipated Fall 2012

 Orientation and Training

 The department/unit shall provide the volunteer with an orientation prior to beginning services.
 The type of services will dictate the level of detail needed in the orientation.
 The supervisor is responsible for developing and documenting appropriate training.
-During orientation and training, departments/units must communicate at a minimum the following:
+At a minimum, departments and units must facilitate orientation, which includes the following:

-- The services, responsibilities, risks, duration and expectations of the ISU volunteer position
+• The services, responsibilities, risks, duration and expectations of the ISU volunteer service opportunity

-- The limits of the volunteer's assigned services
+• The limits of the volunteer's approved services

-- Applicable training concerning the volunteer's assigned services
+• Applicable training concerning the volunteer's approved services

-- Federal or state regulations that apply to the volunteer's service activities, including but not limited to those of ethical behavior, confidentiality, financial responsibility, substance abuse and use of university technologies
+• Federal or state regulations that apply to the volunteer's service opportunity, including but not limited to those of ethical behavior, confidentiality, financial responsibility, substance abuse and use of university technologies

 top